Kris Kristofferson, Songwriting Legend and Actor, Dies at 88

 Watch the trailer for A Star Is Born

-Kristofferson is a member of the Country Music Hall of Fame, winner of the prestigious Johnny Mercer Award from the Songwriters Hall of Fame, and was honored with the American Veteran’s Association’s “Veteran of the Year Award” in 2002.
+Kristofferson is a member of the Country Music Hall of Fame, winner of the prestigious Johnny Mercer Award from the Songwriters Hall of Fame, and was honored with the American Veterans Association’s “Veteran of the Year Award” in 2002.
 In 2009, BMI lauded Kristofferson with the Icon Award.
 In 2014, he was honored with a Grammy Lifetime Achievement Award and the PEN Song Lyrics of Literary Excellence Award.

-He asserted that poet William Blake was correct in asserting that anyone divinely ordered for spiritual communion but buries his talent will be pursued by sorrow and desperation through life and by shame and confusion for eternity.
+He said that poet William Blake was correct in asserting that anyone divinely ordered for spiritual communion but buries his talent will be pursued by sorrow and desperation through life and by shame and confusion for eternity.

-“(Blake) is telling you that you’ll be miserable if you don’t do what you’re supposed to do,” Kristofferson said in the Ken Burns’ documentary Country Music.
+“(Blake) is telling you that you’ll be miserable if you don’t do what you’re supposed to do,” Kristofferson said in Ken Burns’ documentary Country Music.

 Related: Watch Kristofferson, Willie Nelson, Gordon Lightfoot and Ronnie Hawkins sing “Me and Bobby McGee”